pantelis/aiml-common/lectures/vae/_index.md

 The $DNN_{enc}$ implements amortized variational inference, that is, it estimates the posterior parameters over a batch of datapoints and this offers significant boost in the parameter learning.

-Following the treatment in our [background probability chapter]({{<ref "../../ml-math/info-theory" >}}), we have met the concept of relative entropy or KL divergence that measures the "distance" between two distributions referenced on one of them.
+During the treatment of [entropy]({{<ref "../entropy" >}}), we have met the concept of relative entropy or KL divergence that measures the "distance" between two distributions referenced on one of them.

 $$KL(q||p)= \mathbb{E}[\log q(\mathbf x) - \ln p(\mathbf x)] = - \sum_{\mathbf x} q(\mathbf x) \log \frac{p(\mathbf x)}{q(\mathbf x)}$$